polterguy/polterguy.github.io/authentication/index.md

 ## Need more control?

-If the above is not an optimal solution for you, you can still use its demonstrated code, to use any other database and/or method to serve your authentication and authorisation needs.
-For instance the **[crypto.password.hash]** slot, allows you to create a blowfish hashing algorithm, and per-user based salt for your passwords, allowing you to safely store them in a database, without fearing rainbow dictionary attacks, in case an adversary should gain access to your database.
-The **[crypto.password.verify]** reverses the process, and allows you to very that its **[hash]** argument is matching the specified password value.
+If the above is not an optimal solution for you, you can still use the code and modify it to your own needs, to use any other database and/or method to serve your authentication and authorisation needs.
+For instance the **[crypto.password.hash]** slot, allows you to use a blowfish hashing algorithm, and per-user based salt for your passwords, allowing you to safely store them in a database, without fearing rainbow dictionary attacks - In the case of that an adversary should gain physical access to your database.
+The **[crypto.password.verify]** reverses the process, and allows you to verify that its **[hash]** argument is matching the specified password value.

 The **[auth.create-ticket]** slot, allows you to create a JWT token,